-- The stated parking provision rates are the minimum requirement, except where indicated otherwise for a specific land use. - Calculation of the number of parking spaces required for a development is to be determined by rounding up to the nearest whole number where the decimal point is 0.5 and above, or rounded down to the nearest whole number where the decimal point is below 0.5. - All parking is to be provided on the site of the development except where indicated otherwise for a specific land use. - In all cases the square metre areas in the Table refer to gross floor area as defined in the BLEP 2012 (or in a SEPP where applicable). - The BTC is defined on the BLEP 2012 Burwood Town Centre Map. - Parking requirements for uses identified in the section on Retail Premises Subgroup and Related are to be fully allocated as visitor parking except for the first parking space, which may be allocated for staff / shopkeeper parking.
+Land Use Car Parking Rates Applying Where the Land Use is Permitted in the Zone Notes and other requirements General The stated parking provision rates are the minimum requirement, except where indicated otherwise for a specific land use. by rounding up to the All parking is to be p for a specific land us rovided on the site of the development except whe ere indicated otherwise re metre areas in the Table refer to gross floor ar SEPP where applicable). ea as defined in the Related are to be ful may be allocated for be clearly displayed spaces must not at a - Parking requirements for uses identified in the section on Retail Premises Subgroup and Related are to be fully allocated as visitor parking except for the first parking space, which may be allocated for staff / shopkeeper parking.
 Visitor and staff / shopkeeper parking should be clearly displayed on plans submitted with any Development Application.
 Visitor parking spaces must not at any time be allocated, sold or leased to an individual person or company and must be strictly retained as common property by the Owners Corporation for use by building visitors.
 Land Use Car Parking Rates Applying Where the Land Use is Permitted in the Zone Notes and other requirements Residential Accommo dation Category and Related Dwelling houses, attached dwellings, semi-detached dwellings, secondary dwellings, dual occupancies 1 space per dwelling.
-Residential flat buildings Shop top housing Multi dwelling housing Parking for residents O.5 spaces per studio or bed-sitter unit.
+Residential flat buildings Parking for residents O.5 spaces per studio or bed-sitter unit.
 1 space per I and 2 bedroom unit.
-1.5 spaces per 3 bedroom unit.
+For the purposes of calculating visitors parking, a studio or bedsitter unit is Shop top housing 1.5 spaces per 3 bedroom unit.
 Parking for visitors to residents of the development (Visitors Parking) 1 space per 5 units.
-For the purposes of calculating visitors parking, a studio or bedsitter unit is counted as half a unit.
-See P2 in Section 3.4.2 in relation to Visitors Parking in the B4 Mixed Use zone.
+See P2 in Section 3.4.2 in relation to Visitors Parking in Multi dwelling housing the B4 Mixed Use zone.

-Г Hostels, boarding houses Parking for residents O.5 spaces per boarding room, or, in the case of development carried out by or on behalf of a social housing provider in an accessible area-at least 0.2 parking spaces are provided for each boarding room, or in the case of development carried out by or on behalf of a social housing provider not in an accessible area-at least 0.4 parking spaces are provided for each boarding room.
-Parking for employees or caretakers 1 space per 2 employees or caretakers.
-Seniors housing Refer to parking requirements specified in State Environmental Planning Policy - Housing for Seniors or People with Disability 2004.
-Group homes Refer to parking requirements specified in State Environmental Planning Policy (Affordable Rental Housing) 2009.
-Home-based child care As per requirements for dwelling houses, attached dwellings, semi-detached dwellings, secondary dwellings, dual occupancies, as applicable.
-Plus 1 space and access and turning facilities for short-stay set-down and pick-up of children.
-Home industries As per requirements for dwelling houses, attached dwellings, semi-detached dwellings, secondary dwellings, dual occupancies.
+Hostels, boarding houses Parking for residents

+0.5 spaces per boarding room, or, in the case of development carried out by or

+in the case of development carried out by or on behalf of a social housing provider in an

+accessible area-at least 0.2 parking

+spaces are provided for each boarding

+room, or

+in the case of development carried out by or

+on behalf of a social housing provider not in an accessible area-at least 0.4 parking

+spaces are provided for each boarding

+room.

+Parking for employees or caretakers

+1 space per 2 employees or caretakers.

+Seniors housing Refer to parking requirements specified in

+State Environmental Planning Policy -

+Housing for Seniors or People with Disability 2004.

+Group homes

+Group nomes Refer to parking requirements specified in State Environmental Planning Policy

+State Environmental Planning Policy (Affordable Rental Housing) 2009.

+Home-based child

+care As per requirements for dwelling houses, attached dwellings, semi-detached

+dwellings, secondary dwellings, dual

+occupancies, as applicable.

+Plus 1 space and access and turning

+facilities for short-stay set-down and pick-

+up of children.

+Home industries As per requirements for dwelling houses,

+attached dwellings, semi-detached

+dwellings, secondary dwellings, dual

+occupancies.

 Plus 1 space for employees not resident on site.

-Home occupations As per requirements for dwelling houses, attached dwellings, semi-detached dwellings, secondary dwellings, dual occupancies.
-Tourist and Visitor Ac commodation Category and Related Backpackers' accommodation Bed and breakfast accommodation 1 space per accommodation unit.
-2 spaces for employees involved in the Tourist and visitor accommodation business.
-Hotel or motel accommodation Serviced apartments Other not defined
+Home occupations As per requirements for dwelling houses,

+attached dwellings, semi-detached dwellings, secondary dwellings, dual

+occupancies.

+Tourist and Visitor Ac commodation Category and Related

+Backpackers' 1 space per accommodation unit.

+accommodation 2 spaces for employees involved in the

+Bed and breakfast Tourist and visitor accommodation

+accommodation business.

+Hotel or motel

+accommodation

+Serviced apartments

+Other not defined